jimburton/arith/README.md

 parseId = Id <$> many1 letter
 ```

-Note that `parseId` is using applicative style to "lift" the `Id`
+Note that `parseId` is using applicative style.
+It tries to run the
-constructor, which takes a `String`, into the `Parser` context then
+parser `many1 letter` then supplies the result to the `Id`
-tries to run the parser `many1 letter` to produce a `String`.
-You could
+constructor, which is "lifted" into the `Parser` context using
-equally well write it with do-notation like so:
+`(<$>)`.
+You could equally well write it with do-notation like so:

 ```haskell
 parseId = do str <- many1 letter